 Rebecca Ehrlich, M.S.
 2017

 My research interests broadly encompass the evolution of animal mating systems, life history theory, and ecoimmunology.
 I am especially interested in studying trade-offs between disease resistance and sexual selection under real-world environmental pressures.
-For my doctoral research, I plan to investigate the influence of climate change on insect reproduction and immune defense through an evolutionary and ecological framework.
+For my masters work, I investigated the influence of climate change on insect reproduction and immune defense through an evolutionary and ecological framework.

 Kirstine Grab, B.S.
 2018

 During my time in the cricket lab, I worked as a cricket care technician and helped out with different research projects, specifically a project looking at wandering behavior in male crickets and how the rearing environment influenced their behavior across different colonies.
 Currently, I'm working as a research assistant at The Wetlands Institute where I spend most of my time working with diamondback terrapins.

 In the Zuk lab, I spent two years washing dishes then transitioned into working on a project with Dr. Justa Heinen-Kay for my last two years at the U of M. During this time, we investigated methods of identifying unique cuticular hydrocarbon (CHC) patterns of desiccated crickets through GCMS, with potential implications on how CHC work is done in the field.
 After completing this project and graduating from the University of Minnesota, I moved to Durham, NC where I am currently attending medical school at Duke University.